hobbyquaker/arcticfox-config/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/hobbyquaker/arcticfox-config/total.svg)]()
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-> Configuration Tool for Vape Devices / Battery Mods with Arcticfox Firmware.
+> Configuration Tool for Vape Battery Mods with Arcticfox Firmware.
 Works on MacOS and Linux.

-**Warning**: This is work in progress, one could call it an "early alpha version".
-Many things are still missing, there are a lot of bugs.
-Until now only reading the configuration is implemented, **you can not upload config to the device**.
+**Warning**: This is work in progress, one could call it a "first beta version".
+Several things are still missing, there are probably a lot of bugs...

 ![Screenshot](screenshot.png "Screenshot")